Austria's Volksbanken to sell real estate lending units

-VIENNA Part-nationalised Austrian lender Volksbanken AG OTVVp.VI, which is winding itself down after failing bank stress tests, wants to sell its real estate lending units start:gruppe this year, its spokeswoman said on Tuesday.
+VIENNA Feb 10 Part-nationalised Austrian lender Volksbanken AG, which is winding itself down after failing bank stress tests, wants to sell its real estate lending units start:gruppe this year, its spokeswoman said on Tuesday.

 Volksbanken, in which the state holds 43 percent after a 2012 rescue, said in October it would wind itself down to avoid a looming 1 billion euro capital gap it was struggling to plug.